The Alan Turing Institute is partnering with the University of Birmingham to deliver Turing Data Study Groups in 2021.

-- The DSG is a full-time commitment with core working hours of 9-5 BST every weekday.
+- Remote DSG's will run over two weeks.
+It is a full-time commitment with core working hours of 9-5 BST every weekday.
 Optional social activities will be organised over evenings.

 - Research participants will work together as a group for the duration of the DSG to tackle the challenges, compile a comprehensive report and will present their findings to CO's on the final day of the study group.

-- DSG Priniciple Investigators will then spend around 1 month refining the reports before they are presented to the participating companies to take forward.
+- DSG Principle Investigators will then spend around 1 month refining the reports before they are presented to the participating companies to take forward.